joshuaalmari/microsoft-powerbi-analyst-professional-certificate/2-harnessing-the-power-of-data-with-powerbi/module-2-the-right-tools-for-the-job/module-2-the-right-tools-for-the-job.md

 | **Cloud-Based** | Data stored on remote servers managed by third-party providers (e.g., Azure).
 Offers high scalability and accessibility via the Internet. | Storing collaborative data (Market Research) or high-volume unstructured data (Social Media) that needs to grow quickly. |
 | **Hybrid** | A combination of both.
 Sensitive data stays on-premises, while less sensitive or high-volume data moves to the cloud. | Organizations undergoing digital transformation or those needing to balance strict security with modern flexibility. |

-### Case Study: AdventureWorks Data Strategy
+### Applied Data Strategy: Storage Mapping Examples
-* **Sales & Manufacturing Data:** Structured and sensitive.
-Requires a solution that allows for scalability due to growth, but also strict access control.
+* **Sales & Manufacturing Data (Structured/Sensitive):** Requires a solution that allows for high scalability due to growth, but also strict access control (Hybrid or Private Cloud).
-* **Financial Data:** Highly sensitive and structured.
-Requires the strictest security (likely On-Premises or secured Private Cloud).
+* **Financial Data (Structured/Highly Sensitive):** Requires the strictest security protocols and compliance (On-Premises or Secured Private Cloud).
-* **Social Media & Reviews:** Unstructured and high volume.
-Requires a Cloud solution to handle the massive scalability needs for storage.
+* **Social Media & Reviews (Unstructured/High Volume):** Requires a solution capable of handling massive, rapid scaling at a lower cost (Public Cloud).

 ---